zdorow/iOS-App-Update-Scheduler/README.md

 _______________________________________________________________________________________________________________________

-FUTURE PLANS: Add support for MacOS apps, integrate the functions of the scripts into the app, add the ability to turn on and off from .csv and a script to get the apps that are affected by PI-003112.
+FUTURE PLANS: Add support for MacOS apps (then it will just be the App Update Scheduler page), integrate the functions of the scripts into the app, add the ability to turn on and off from .csv and a script to get the apps that are affected by PI-003112.

 Any ideas or suggestions are welcomed!